P. Anand Rao, Communication and Digital Studies Major Coordinator

 Communication courses enhance understanding of and skill in oral communication by introducing students to communication theories and by providing opportunities to practice communication in a variety of settings.
 Courses on the 200-level are performance courses, kept small to allow for individualized instruction.

 Students who pursue the Communication and Digital Studies major will develop the critical tools to study and use digital technology to effectively communicate in a dynamic new media environment.
-The major provides students with the means to navigate the rapidly changing nature of both communication networks and the world they live in.
+The interdisciplinary major, which leads to a general liberal arts and studies degree (Bachelor of Arts), provides students with the means to navigate the rapidly changing nature of both communication networks and the world they live in.
 The course work in this major focuses on new theoretical directions in the field of digital studies, and provides students with a dynamic understanding of how communication practices currently work through digital means and how those practices can be adapted to meet their future needs.

 Requirements for the Communication and Digital Studies Major